betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 ### Possible solutions and development policies

 The solution to these challenges starts with everyone thinking of themselves as ``upstream" developers and thinking about how downstream users might reuse their software.
-This even includes application developers: someone might come up with a clever way to integrate an application -- like a library -- into a larger context, for exsample, for optimizating ensemble use cases or AI/ML workflows.
+This even includes application developers: someone might come up with a clever way to integrate an application -- like a library -- into a larger context, for example, for optimizing ensemble use cases or AI/ML workflows.

 We propose the following guidelines or development policies when introducing binary variants into software.